Year 6 2025 - 2026

 RE

 For RE we will continue to use the Questful RE planning.
-This half term we will explore the questions, Who wasJesus?
-Who is Jesus? in relation to Easter.
+This half term we will explore the question: Is every persons journey the same?

-As we continue to live our lives and act out the teachings of Jesus, we will look to be courageous advocates and challenge big questions around fast fashion and the impact it has on both humans and the world itself.
+As we continue to live our lives and act out the teachings of Jesus, we will look to be courageous advocates and support hte work of conservations.

 PE